 7 – How can we prevent myxi?

 In the first place: vaccination Vaccination is the mainstay of preventative healthcare.
 Regular vaccination, either every 6 months, via the intradermal and subcutaneous routes, using Nobivac Myxo, or every year, by the subcutaneous route alone, with Nobivac Myxo-RHD, is advised.
 Xeno or Advantage Spot On and Rearguard 2 days apart?
 Insect control is vital.
 Rearguard DOES NOT prevent, kill nor deter fleas.
+This product can be used if your rabbit is at risk of flystrike, as recommended by your vet.
 Permethrin based products eg Xenex spot on, repel and kill biting insects and fleas.
 This has the advantage of preventing them from biting and spreading myxomatosis Advantage does not need the flea to bite, to take up the active ingredient and die, but it may take up to 12 hours to kill fleas, which obviously permits them time to attach and spread myxomatosis.
 Environmental control, using insecticides, insect repellents, and physical barriers eg fine mesh on windows and doors, mosquito netting etc is helpful, especially at times of the day when they are active eg dusk.
 Preventing other domestic pets from bringing either wild rabbits, or fleas from wild rabbits, into the home or garden, is important.
 Rabbit fleas may be carried by dogs and cats, after they have hunted wild rabbits.
 They typically line up on the edge of the ears.
 Domestic pets should be examined, treated, and not allowed near rabbits until it’s certain that there are no fleas present.

 8 – How do I need to clean the environment (shed / hutch / paving / grass) before reintroducing rabbits to an area that had an infected rabbit in it?